JHWebDeveloper/Able2-public-resources/README.md

 # Able2

 Able2 is an all-in-one News Editor's toolkit customized for the Editors and Photographers of WFTV in Orlando, FL.
-Able2 is able to download media from the various online services, capture screen recordings and convert and process video, images and -coming soon- audio for air.
+Able2 is able to download media from the various online services, record video and audio from a user's desktop and convert and process video, images and -coming soon- audio for air.

 This repo is intended to host JSON and Able2 public releases.